pks20iitk/Information-Retrival-Pipeline-with-knowledgeGraph/README.md

 backend: localhost:7860/5000

-Please note that you'll need Docker installed on your machine to build and run these images.
-If you haven't already, you can download Docker from here.

 Demo database
 There is a demo databasing running on demo.neo4jlabs.com.
-This database is a set of compnaies, thier subsidaiers, people related to the companies and articles mentioned the compnaies.
-The database is a subset of the Diffbot knowledge graph.
-You can access it with the following credentaiils:
+This database Contains information about movies, actors,actress, directors and other related to movies.

 Bring your own database
 To run the project on your own database, follow these two steps: